 After purchasing the correct paint from my Ford dealer I prepared the area by first washing and drying the car using the famous two bucket method.

-The next step was to prepare the surface using very fine grit sandpaper.
-This will create very fine scratches around the surface that will help the touch up paint to bond with your car.
+The next step was to prepare the surface using very fine-grit sandpaper.
+This will create very fine scratches around the surface that will help the touch-up paint to bond with your car.
 Use 3000 grit sandpaper and only sand the area around the rock chip.
 Use a little water when sanding.
-The ares will now look faded and dull.
+The area will now look faded and dull.

 Now clean the area with IPA solution and allow to dry.

-Apply a tiny amount of touch-up paint directly to the defect and not to whole area you just wet sanded.
-Allow to dry for the amount of time specified on the touchup paint.
-Once dry you can sand again and apply more touch up paint if required.
+Apply a tiny amount of touch-up paint directly to the defect and not to the whole area you just wet sanded.
+Allow it to dry for the amount of time specified on the touchup paint.
+Once dry you can sand again and apply more touch-up paint if required.

 Now you can use compound and polish to restore the shine to the area.
 I usually use Meguiars Ultimate Compound and Meguiars Ultimate Polish.

 You might find that the area you touched up is now uneven and sticks out a little from the rest of the paint.
 It can look messy but don’t worry, this is to be expected with some products.

 Many touch up kits like Dr. ColorChip mentioned above, come with a special liquid that will help dissolve the access paint.
 If you don’t have this special liquid you may need to sand it down with very fine sandpaper.
 And then compound and polish the area.